Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

 **Display Ordering:**
 - `result_order`: List of display labels in correct order for this model_group
 - **Determination logic:**
-  - Scans all genotypes belonging to the effective model_group in metadata
+  - Scans genotypes present in the already-merged data file (not the raw metadata), so only labels that exist in the actual data are included
+  - Excludes rows with an empty `display_label`
   - Sorts by result_order value (ascending)
   - Returns list of display labels in sorted order
   - **Purpose:** Enables consistent genotype ordering in visualization